Build your supportive classroom learning community around the wonder of relevant, observable science.

 With Science on the Go you’ll experience both professional learning and practical support through a curriculum-specific workshop, all lesson materials prepped, and an ongoing partnership with a museum educator to collaborate around classroom implementation and reflection.
 For over 30 years, our experienced education staff has been working side-by-side with teachers and their students throughout Chicago.

-Science on the Go registration is now open for the 2023-2024 school year.
-Quarter 2 implementation runs November 14, 2023 – January 26, 2024.
-The registration deadline is October 19, 2023.
+Science on the Go registration is open for the 2023-2024 school year.
+Quarter 4 implementation runs April 9 – May 24, 2024.
+The registration deadline is March 21, 2024.
 Click the button below to register your classroom.

 Science on the Go Program Highlights